Akashkunwar/phone-buddy/README.md

 - **Write Prompt**: Optionally, provide additional details or preferences in a text area.
 - **Get Recommendations**: The app filters and displays smartphones that match your criteria.

+## Streamlit deployed link
+- You can check out our app from streamlit [here](https://phone-buddy.streamlit.app/)

 ## Installation

 To run this application locally, follow these steps: